o355/PyWeather/README.md

 ## Notices
 Notices are important things you'll want to know about PyWeather.

-### PyWeather 0.6.3 beta is now delayed
+### PyWeather 0.6.3 beta is now not delayed - Hopefully
+I'm on a pretty rigorous schedule to try and release PyWeather today, and I'm doing my best to do QA on 3 OSes today.

-Right now, PyWeather 0.6.3 beta is officially delayed, and will most likely not be released on Friday.
+PyWeather 0.6.3 beta will be hopefully released by 11:59pm EST on December 1, given no major bugs appear.

-FreeNAS 11 QA has just started.
-The only way 0.6.3 beta is getting released on December 1 (by 11:59pm EST) is if I find no bugs, and if I'm up to doing QA every day until Friday.

-The estimated release time for PyWeather 0.6.3 beta is December 5, 2017.

 ### PyWeather's GitHub page will be discontinued whenever 0.6.3 beta is released
 cool!